Ibbiibbi/RandomPassGenPython/README.md

 3. Enter the desired length of the password when prompted.

 4. The script will generate a random password and display it on the console.

+## Dependencies

+The script does not have any external dependencies beyond the standard Python library.